Chinese ritual bronzes: Metallurgy and origin

 The origin of the ores or metals used for Shang and other early Chinese bronze is a current (2018) topic of research.
 As with other early civilisations (Egypt, Mesopotamia, Indus), Shang settlement was centered on river valleys, and driven in part by the introduction of intensive agriculture.
 In China such areas lacked ore deposits and required the import of metallurgical material.
 Typical Shang period bronzes contain over 2% lead, unlike contemporary coppers of the Eurasian Steppe.
 Pre-Shang bronzes do not contain the radiogenic lead isotopes.
 Scholars have sought to determine the source of the ores been based on lead content and trace isotope analysis.
 In the case of Shang period bronzes, various sites, from early to late Shang period, numerous samples of the bronze alloy are characterized by high radiogenic lead isotope content (derived from both uranium and thorium decay), unlike most known native Chinese lead ores.
 Potential sources of the ore include Qinling, middle to lower Yangtze area, and south-west China; the possibility that ore or metal was imported from Africa in this period has been proposed, based on potential isotopic matches, but challenged and rejected by other researchers.

 The pattern of metal circulation revealed by the existence of highly radiogenic lead remains controversial, partly because radiogenic lead sources may not be as rare in China as initially thought but also because different lead isotope signatures do not necessarily signify different geographical locations, but pockets of radiogenic lead in the same common lead deposit.
 A recent compositional analysis has proposed that the metals used to manufacture the Chinese ritual bronzes derived from mining progressively deeper ores in deposits close to where many of these bronzes were unearthed, and calls into question interpretations of social, cultural and technological change during the Chinese Bronze Age predicated on the acquisition of metals from disparate regions.
+However, it is likely that the earliest tin deposits were alluvial and perhaps exploited by the same methods used for panning gold in placer deposits.

 The bronzes typically contain between 5% and 30% tin and between 2% and 3% lead.